 3.5 Z test for Test of Neutrality

 In order to check whether positive selection was operating on HSP60 gene or not Z test was conducted.
 P values of less than 0.05 are considered significant at the 5% level.
 With the above tests conducted on MEGA X software the alternate hypotheses dN ≠ dS (test of neutrality) and dN < dS (purifying selection) are accepted.
-It means that the number of non synonymous nucleotide changes are low as compared to synonymous changes and hence the selection is of purifying type.
+It means that the number of non-synonymous nucleotide changes are low as compared to synonymous changes and hence the selection is of purifying type.
 There is no positive selection.

 4. Conclusion